 Look at three things:

-- Mean price target.
-Apple's is around $302 against a share price of around $280, roughly 8% above the current price.
-This is the average of 12-month price targets from the 29 sell-side equity analysts who publish on Apple - people employed by investment banks (JPMorgan, Morgan Stanley, Goldman, Wedbush, and so on) to cover the stock for institutional clients.
+• Mean price target.
+Apple's is around $302 against a share price of around $280, roughly 8% above.
+This is the average of 12-month targets from the sell-side analysts who cover the stock (people employed by investment banks like JPMorgan, Morgan Stanley, Goldman).

-- Analyst recommendation.
-Each of those analysts publishes one of five ratings: Strong Buy, Buy, Hold, Sell, Strong Sell.
-Data aggregators map them to numbers (1 to 5 respectively) and average them.
-The averaged score is what you usually see quoted as a "Buy" or "Hold" headline.
-The bands are:
+• Analyst recommendation.
+Each analyst publishes one of five ratings: Strong Buy, Buy, Hold, Sell, Strong Sell.
+Aggregators map them to 1-5 and average them.
+The bands:

-Apple currently sits in the Buy band.
-You can see this in action on free aggregator pages like Yahoo Finance's Analysis tab, Stockanalysis.com's forecast page, or TipRanks, each of which shows the rating distribution, the price-target range, and how both have changed over time.
+You can see this on free aggregator pages like Yahoo Finance's Analysis tab, Stockanalysis.com's forecast page, or TipRanks.

 Worth knowing: sell-side analysts almost never publish Sell ratings, partly because their employers want investment banking business from the same companies.
-Industry studies have consistently shown Sell ratings are issued on under 10% of covered stocks.
-Treat the absolute level as noise and watch for changes in the consensus instead - a Hold being downgraded to Sell is a much louder signal than the Sell rating itself.
+Industry studies consistently show Sells on under 10% of covered stocks.
+Watch for changes in consensus - a Hold being downgraded to Sell is a louder signal than the rating itself.

-- Earnings growth expectations.
-Apple's earnings per share have grown faster than revenue thanks to share buybacks and margin expansion.
+• Earnings growth expectations.
+Apple's EPS has grown faster than revenue thanks to buybacks and margin expansion.
 The buyback engine is doing a lot of the work.

 If your view differs sharply from consensus, you should be able to articulate why.
 "Everyone is missing X" is a fine reason.
 "I just feel good about it" is not.